Faiza Hasan: Early life

 Faiza was born on 5 January 1982 in Karachi, Pakistan.
 She completed her studies from Khatoon-e-Pakistan Government Degree College for Women.
 She did B.A. in English literature and later completed her masters in both English and Urdu literature.

 Career

 Faiza started working as a model and worked in several commercials.
 In 2001, Faiza appeared in drama Sahil Ki Tamana on PTV which was offered to her by Kazim Pasha.
 After that she appeared in dramas on PTV and noted for her roles in Tootay Khwab, Mah E Neem Shab, 86 Lekin and Darbar-e-Dil, Wajood-E-Lariab.
 She also appeared in dramas Amma Aur Gulnaz, Humnasheen and Izn-e-Rukhsat.
 She also appeared in telefilms.
 In 2018 she appeared in movie Load Wedding as Farhana.
 In 2020 she appeared in drama Nand as Gohar.

 Personal life

-Faiza is married to Mubasher Hamayoun, they both married in 2007.
+Faiza is married to Mubasher Hamayoun since 2007.
 She has two children - a son named Suleman Humayun and a daughter named Jahan Ara.